 This fare does not apply to Aeromexico’s nonstop services between the two cities.
 You will always have to change planes once per direction, most likely in Rome both ways.
 Other possible stops include Amsterdam in Europe or Guadalajara and Monterrey and Mexico.
 While this adds to your travel time, it is also beneficial to your mileage earnings and time spent in a lie-flat seat.

 Aeromexico operates its Boeing 787 fleet to Europe.
-The 787-9 features lie-flat seats in 1-2-1 pattern, while the 787-8 sports 2-2-2 seating.
+The 787-9 features lie-flat seats in a 1-2-1 pattern on the routes Madrid-Monterrey and Madrid-Guadalajara.
+The 787-8 features a 2-2-2 seating configuration and operates the Mexico City-Rome route.
+For the Amsterdam-Mexico City route, the aircraft varies between both configurations.
 You can find a review of both products here.
 Short-haul flights within Europe are operated by ITA Airways (to Rome) or KLM (to Amsterdam).
 If you connect in Mexico, Aeromexico handles domestic flights.

 Search & Book

 This fare is valid without an expiration date or travel period.
 You need to spend one night from Saturday to Sunday to get the lowest fare.
-You can find availabilities in between April and September 2024, with a blockout in June.
+You can find availabilities in between September and February 2025.

 Why is booking with an airline better than with an online travel agency?